-- Desks, lockers and other school furniture Each student is responsible for keeping his/her desk in good order.
-Defacing desks or other furniture by writing, scratching, or carving on them warrants a fee to be paid for the damage. - Books Whether the property of the school or the student, must be kept in good condition.
-Students who mark schoolbooks will be assessed a fee to pay for the damage.
-This also applies to library books.
-Doodling on text books or workbooks is not permitted.
-Book covers provided by the school or bought by the students are to be used to protect text books.
-Neatness and proper care of items are essential; otherwise, students will be held responsible. - Technology equipment (i.e. computers, printers, cameras, etc.) Students are responsible for any damages to equipment that is incurred due to negligence, horseplay, or any other means that are not due to technical failure.
+• Desks, lockers and other school furniture - Each student is responsible for keeping his/her desk in good order.
+Defacing desks or other furniture by writing, scratching, or carving on them warrants a fee to be paid for the damage.

+• Books/Folders/Teacher Supplies - Whether the property of the school or the student, must be kept in good condition.
+Students who mark school books will be assessed a \$20 fee to pay for the damage.
+This also applies to classroom library books/leveled readers.
+Doodling on textbooks or workbooks is not permitted.
+Book covers bought by the families are to be used to protect textbooks.
+Neatness and proper care of items are essential; otherwise, students will be held responsible. \$5 will be charged for replacing a blue folder.

+• Technology equipment (i.e. computers, printers, cameras, etc.) - Students are responsible for any damages to equipment that is incurred due to negligence, horseplay, or any other means that are not due to technical failure-\$100 fine will be marked on FACTS.
 Students are to be respectful of all equipment throughout the school and computer lab.
-Students shall make the computer teacher aware of any problems with equipment. - Vandalism Any damage done to school property will require payment for repair or replacement. - Chewing Gum Chewing gum in and on school premises is forbidden at all times.
+Students shall make the teacher aware of any problems with equipment.

+• Vandalism - Any damage done to school property will require \$20 payment for repair or replacement.

+• Chewing Gum - Chewing gum in and on school premises is forbidden at all times.